Paying for College

 Standards of Satisfactory Academic Progress for Financial Aid

 Federal regulations require students to maintain satisfactory academic progress toward a degree in order to receive financial aid.
 The University of Wisconsin-Eau Claire is required to develop and apply a consistent and reasonable standard of satisfactory progress for all students receiving federal financial aid.
 These standards are applied to all periods of attendance, regardless of whether a student has received financial aid in the past.
-A complete copy of the University of Wisconsin-Eau Claire’s Financial Aid Satisfactory Academic Progress policy is available at the Financial Aid website under “Policies.”
+A complete copy of the University of Wisconsin-Eau Claire’s Financial Aid Satisfactory Academic Progress policy is available on our website.
 There are three standards or components of satisfactory progress:

 Standard for Grade Point Average